evaliu2002/PetMyDog/Weekly Reports/ReportSeven.md

                          but I have been testing my APIs and making sure they work as intended, or fix any issues.
   - Plans and Goals for the Next Week: Work on refining any code in time for the final release, and finish writing JUnit tests for my APIs.

+- ##### Wenxuan Liu:
+    - Goals from last week: Finish /theOtherUserLocation: make a new endpoint that will return the sender’s location to the receiver or return the receiver’s location to the sender.
+    - Progress and Issues: Finished and tested /theOtherUserLocation.
+Finished navigation for user and navigation for owner, now having trouble with displaying the path.
+Reconfigured front-end code to have environment variable.
+Reconfigured backend code for easier deployment process.
+                            Set up all GCP related resources and deployed the app.
+    - Plans and Goals for the Next Week: Test&fix everything.